-To build his cred, Xhyll starts off saying that he got the information from a former Nintendo employee.
+To build his cred, Xhyll starts by saying that he got the information from a former Nintendo employee.
 He states that the new Breath of the Wild sequel is called Breath of the Darkness.
 According to him, the marketing department members were shown a 10-minute video demonstration for Breath of the Wild 2 running at 60 fps and 4K on a Switch 2 prototype.
 The video allegedly showed Link fighting against a Dark Guardian while receiving magical protection and direction from Zelda.

 He further states that the sequel will have a 2021 release date and that it will launch alongside the rumored Switch 2 (a.k.a. the Switch Pro) - a more powerful version of the original Switch that can support better graphics.

 As we've said before, we're inclined not to believe his claims.
 However, if this information is true, the sequel is still in the early stages of development, and a lot could change between now and then, including gameplay and the game's title.
 We'll keep our ear to the ground and will let you know if we learn anything more.

 Will the game be open world again, or will it be linear?

 We're not sure about this yet.

 Breath of the Wild was all about the vast open world and exploration, and you could explore Hyrule freely, without any real linear order.
-While this game will be a direct sequel to Breath of the Wild, Nintendo did not reveal any details about whether or not it will continue that open-world exploration, or if it will be more of a traditional Zelda game formula, with temples and dungeons that require specific items to progress through.
+While this game will be a direct sequel to Breath of the Wild, Nintendo did not reveal any details about whether it will continue that open-world exploration or be a more traditional Zelda game formula, with temples and dungeons that require specific items to progress through.